Niagara Falls: Music

 Composer Ferde Grofé was commissioned by the Niagara Falls Power Generation project in 1960 to compose the Niagara Falls Suite in honor of the completion of the first stage of hydroelectric work at the falls.
 In 1997, composer Michael Daugherty composed Niagara Falls, a piece for concert band inspired by the falls.

 Fine art

 Niagara Falls was such an attraction to landscape artists that, writes John Howat, they were "the most popular, the most often treated, and the tritest single item of subject matter to appear in eighteenth- and nineteenth-century European and American landscape painting".
+Author Ginger Strand states that "Every time there was an advance in picture-making, folks raced to the Falls to try it out."
+She cites engravings, chromolithographs, photographs, panoramas, camera obscuras, early movies, Cinerama, and IMAX technologies as examples.